 Styling works better for logo design because style produces more positive outcomes for the creation of a brand identity.

 For one, style is more of a personal attribute, projecting an honest character and a unique image for a brand as opposed to a popular trend which is mimicked on a mass scale for a short period of time.

 Secondly, style can be altered and fine-tuned to become personal, functional, original and purposeful as a longstanding identity.

 Last but not least, style can be narrowed down as a past trend.

-In doing so a past trend is one which is seen as classic and familiar which helps to improve communication and create a stronger and original identity as a logo design.
+In doing so a past trend is one which is seen as classic and familiar which helps to improve communication and create an emotional connection with the viewer, strengthening the brand iden

-The purpose of logo design is to represent something; you, your brand, your service or product, and communicate a message regardless of style but style whether minimalistic or heavy helps to achieve that message.
+The purpose of logo design is to represent something; a brand, a service or a product, and communicate a message regardless of style but style whether minimalistic or heavy helps to reinforce that message.

 And style, when used properly can transform just a logo design into a long-standing brand identity that impacts and inspires.

-At the end of the day, what’s important is not the design trend that the logo design uses but the identity that the mark creates and how that identity may change over time.
+At the end of the day, what’s important is not the design trend that the logo design uses but the identity that the mark creates and how that identity connects with its audience.